Bajung Darboe

-Bajung Darboe (born November 7, 2006) is a professional soccer player who plays as an attacking midfielder and winger for Regionalliga Bayern club Bayern Munich II.
-Born in The Gambia, he has represented the United States at a youth level.
+Bajung Darboe (born November 7, 2006) is a professional soccer player who plays as a winger and attacking midfielder for Regionalliga Bayern club Bayern Munich II.
+Born in The Gambia, he represents the United States at the youth level internationally.

 Club career

 Philadelphia Union II

-Darboe joined Philadelphia Union II on July 1, 2020, from Minnesota United's academy.
-He earned 14 caps during the 2022 MLS Next Pro season.
-On January 1, 2023, Darboe was released by the club.
+Darboe started his youth career with Chicago Fire's academy.
+He joined Philadelphia Union II on July 1, 2020, from Minnesota United's academy.
+Darboe earned 14 caps during the 2022 MLS Next Pro season.
+On January 1, 2023, he was released by the club.

 Los Angeles FC

 On June 9, 2023, Darboe signed a Homegrown contract with Los Angeles FC in exchange for $50,000 in General Allocation Money with a sell-on clause for Minnesota United.
 Los Angeles FC acquired Darboe's homegrown priority from Minnesota United.

 Bayern Munich

 In November 2024, reports stated that Bundesliga club Bayern Munich agreed to pay $1.5 million for Darboe, having trained at the club in 2022, who is expected to join the reserve team on January 1, ahead of the second leg of the 2024–25 season.
 He joined Bayern Munich II and was officially presented on January 15, 2025.

 Darboe made his debut with the Bayern Munich under-19 squad for a 3–2 away loss U19 Nachwuchsliga match against the under-19 squad of 1.
 FC Heidenheim on 15 February 2025.

 On 4 April 2025, he made his debut with Bayern Munich II for a 2–1 away loss Regionalliga Bayern match against TSV Buchbach.

 Darboe scored his first professional goal with Bayern Munich II, during a 5–0 home win Regionalliga Bayern match against TSV Schwaben Augsburg on 8 August 2025.